yvoinov/php8.2-8.4-deepbind-on-off-patch/README.txt

 make && make install

-Note:  DO  NOT REMOVE the PHP 8.x version installed from the repositories, to avoid breaking dependencies.
-DO NOT remove the  installed  version  of PHP 8.x from the repositories, to avoid breaking dependencies.
+Note:  DO  NOT  REMOVE  the  PHP 8.2-8.4 version installed from the repositories, to avoid breaking dependencies.
 Do not modify  package  version  files,  as  they  may be overwritten by updates, and do not set immutable flags.
 This may lead to difficulties in maintaining the configuration.

 Switch alternatives
 -------------------